-37. Contingent liabilities
+38. Contingent liabilities

-- (a) At 31 December 2023, the Organisation had contingent liabilities amounting to €10,277,633 (2022: €10,336,148) in respect of guarantees issued by the bank on behalf of entities forming part of the Mizzi Organisation in favour of third parties in the ordinary course of business. - (b) No provision has been made in these combined accounts for disputed income tax amounting to €403,715 (2022: €403,715) arising from assessments raised in terms of Section 44 of the Income Tax Act, Cap.
+- (a) At 31 December 2024, the Organisation had contingent liabilities amounting to €12,835,510 (2023: €10,277,633) in respect of guarantees issued by the bank on behalf of entities forming part of the Mizzi Organisation in favour of third parties in the ordinary course of business. - (b) No provision has been made in these combined accounts for disputed income tax amounting to €403,715 (2023: €403,715) arising from assessments raised in terms of Section 44 of the Income Tax Act, Cap.
 123. Objections have been filed on the said assessments.
 The directors of the respective entities are confident that no material future liability will arise beyond the amounts which are acknowledged as properly due, which amounts have been fully provided for.

-Further objections have been filed by entities within the Organisation with the Commissioner of Inland Revenue over assessments raised relating to basis years from 1985 to 1996 amounting to €28,541 (2022: €28,541), in respect of which no provision has been made in these accounts.
+Further objections have been filed by entities within the Organisation with the Commissioner of Inland Revenue over assessments raised relating to basis years from 1985 to 1996 amounting to €28,541 (2023: €28,541), in respect of which no provision has been made in these accounts.

-(c) In 2021, a garnishee order was issued against a company forming part of the Mizzi Organisation for an amount of €1 million on a dispute with a third party, relating to importation rights of certain products.
-Until the date of authorisation for issue of these financial statements, the matter is still in its early stages.
-The said company, after having sought legal advice, vigorously believes that there is no valid claim and has accordingly filed its defence reply in court, in this respect.
-Hence, a material outflow is not deemed probable and no provision has been recognised.
+(c) During a previous financial year, a garnishee order was issued against a company forming part of the Mizzi Organisation for an amount of €1 million (which the company deposited in court, refer to Note 11) in respect of a dispute with a third party, relating to importation rights of certain products.
+During the current financial year, the court adjudicated the case in favour of the company; however the third party appealed against this decision.
+As at the date of authorisation for issue of these financial statements, the appeal is still ongoing.
+The company, based on legal advice, continues to believe vigorously that there is no valid claim and has filed its defence reply in court in this respect.
+A material outflow is not deemed probable and no provision has been recognised.
 Certain information about the claim is not being disclosed on the grounds that such disclosure would seriously prejudice the outcome of the litigation, in line with the guidance within IAS 37 in this respect.

-38. Related party transactions
+39. Related party transactions